 1) Geoboard: Putting up a geoboard on your own is very easy.
-Just with some basic knowledge of geometry and carpentering skills you can have a homemade geoboard easily.
+With just some basic knowledge of geometry and carpentering skills, you can have a homemade geoboard easily.
 Get a slab of wood at a craft or home improvement store, and draw a grid with a pencil.
 Now hammer nails into the corner of each marked square.
-Your geoboard is ready and will give your kids ample scopes to reflect their imagination with colorful rubber bands.
+Your geoboard is ready and will give your kids ample scope to reflect their imagination with colorful rubber bands.

-5) Color classifier: Color classifier is another interesting game to make your kids be informed about colors.
-Get a variety of paint chip cards from your local hardware store, cut them up, and keep in a bag.
-Create a chart on a plain white paper and ask your kids to put the chips in order as per the scale you set.
+5) Color classifier: Color classifier is another interesting game to inform your kids to be informed about colors.
+Get a variety of paint chip cards from your local hardware store, cut them up, and keep them in a bag.
+Create a chart on plain white paper and ask your kids to put the chips in order as per the scale you set.

 6) Giant puzzle: This is another that I like the most and will definitely try.
 This giant puzzle will help improve your kid’s’ spatial and problem-solving skills.
-Takes shaped blocks or any other things and trace many of them on a large sheet of paper After this, give your kid the blocks and ask them to place at the rights spaces.
+Take shaped blocks or any other things and trace many of them on a large sheet of paper.
+After this, give your kid the blocks and ask them to place in the right spaces.

 7) Emo dolls: If it’s a girl, she would definitely love these emo dolls.
-Besides playing with these, she will also learn stuff like facial expressions, emotion, etc. Get two different types of cardboard tubes that are different is sizes too.
+Besides playing with these, she will also learn stuff like facial expressions, emotion, etc. Get two different types of cardboard tubes that are different in size too.
 Cut them to the same length.
 Then cut a circle in the upper portion of the larger ones.
-Draw interesting faces on the same positions of the smaller ones.
+Draw interesting faces in the same positions as the smaller ones.
 Nest those together, and you’re done.